NaodDejene/Vpn-Usage-Setup/README.md

 <p><b>Step 3:</b> Observe Location-Based Content Differences<br/>
 - While connected to the VPN from the VM, visit major sites like Google, apple, or Amazon.<br/>
 - Look for signs that content is being served based on your VPN’s region: different URLs , language preference, or region-specific promotions.<br/>
-- Take note of these variations for  documentation and comparison.
+- Take note of these variations
 </p>
 <br />